ManuelTGomes/content-type-compendium/README.md

 ## 💪 Contributing

-Expressions are always welcome, so please <a href="https://github.com/baronblue/content-type-compendium/issues/new/choose">Submit an Expression</a>.
+New content-types are always welcome, so please <a href="https://github.com/baronblue/content-type-compendium/issues/new/choose">Submit a new content-type</a>.
 I'll check it, and if it makes sense, I'll add it.
 Please don't forget to include what's it supposed to test for

 <hr>
 <p align="center">